Alpha

 You can also use the helper method to create Insight objects of the Price type.

-# Insight.Price(symbol, period, direction, magnitude=None, confidence=None, sourceModel=None, weight=None, tag='')
+# Insight.price(symbol, period, direction, magnitude=None, confidence=None, source_model=None, weight=None, tag='')

-insight = Insight.Price("IBM", timedelta(minutes = 20), InsightDirection.Up)
+insight = Insight.price("IBM", timedelta(minutes = 20), InsightDirection.UP)

-# Insight.Price(symbol, resolution, barCount, direction, magnitude=None, confidence=None, sourceModel=None, weight=None, tag='')
+# Insight.price(symbol, resolution, barCount, direction, magnitude=None, confidence=None, source_model=None, weight=None, tag='')

-insight = Insight.Price("IBM", Resolution.Minute, 20, InsightDirection.Up)
+insight = Insight.price("IBM", Resolution.MINUTE, 20, InsightDirection.UP)

 // new Insight(symbol, period, direction, magnitude=null, confidence=null, sourceModel=null, weight=null, tag="")